staeglis/HPOlib2/hpolib/container/README.md

 At the moment it uses Singularity.
 So you have to install Singularity first: https://singularity.lbl.gov/install-linux

+## Config options
+There are some new configurations that can be adjusted:
+* `socket_dir`: The folder there the unix socket will be stored.
+It's used for the communication between server and client.
+So the folder has to be accessible inside and outside the container.
+* `image_dir`: The folder there the singularity images will be stored.
+Singularity can be restricted to run images only from certain paths.
+In this case this config option should be adjusted accordingly.
+* `image_source`: The base source path of the singularity images.
+Has only to be adjusted if you want to test your own images.
+* `use_global_data`: The benchmark container can provide needed data files.
+In this case they will be used by default.
+If you want to use the data dir defined in `data_dir`, you have to set `use_global_data=False`.
+* pyro_connect_max_wait: The benchmark server needs some time for getting ready, so benchmark client will wait for it.
+In case of problems the client could wait forever.
+For avoid this, there exist a time limit.

 # How can I build my own container?
 For providing a new benchmark as container, you have to write a client class and a Singularity recipe.